Shiloh Youth Revival Centers

 The Shiloh Youth Revival Centers movement was the largest Jesus People communal movement in the United States in the 1970s.
-Founded in 1968 as a small communal house (House of Miracles) by John Higgins, a former drug addict who had converted to fundamentalist Christianity by reading the Bible, in Costa Mesa, California, the movement quickly grew to a very large movement catering mostly to disaffected college-age youth.
+Founded in 1968 as a small communal house (House of Miracles) by Lonnie Frisbee and John Higgins, a former drug addict who had converted to fundamentalist Christianity by reading the Bible, in Costa Mesa, California, the movement quickly grew to a very large movement catering mostly to disaffected college-age youth.
 There were over 100,000 people involved and 175 communal houses established during its lifespan.

 The notion of "being part of Shiloh" was not well-defined.
 Shiloh did not have official membership.